sustech-cs304/team-project-25spring-2/final-report-2.md

 - Number of dependencies:
     > Number of Direct Dependency for backend: 30

-    > Number of Direct Dependency for backend: 56
+    > Number of Direct Dependency for frontend: 56
 ## Documentation

 ### Documentation for end users